-Well, we have made to the end of the year and only the December bonsai jobs remaining before we
+Well, we have made to the end of the year and now only the December bonsai jobs remain before it all

-As the countdown to the holiday season begins, the list of bonsai specific jobs tails off.
-Instead we
+And as the countdown to the holiday season begins, the list of bonsai specific jobs starts to tail off.
+So instead we

 have a month of general maintenance, contemplation and personal improvement to tempt you.

-Work first and pleasure later and run you through this months jobs.
+Work first and pleasure later – let’s run you through this month’s jobs.

 Give your tools an end of year clean

-Having got through the year, you may be thinking of putting your tools away for the winter.
-Before
+Having got through the year, you may now be thinking of putting your tools away for the winter.
+But before

-you do so, it is good to give them a little maintenance first.
+you do so, it is a good idea to give them a little maintenance first.

-Maintaining your tools, no matter what they cost will prolong their life.
+Maintaining your tools will help prolong their life, no matter what they cost .
 The process for maintaining

 - Sharpen the blades if necessary using a whetstone